top of page

 August 28 marked the blessing of the Klaus Hoffarth Library and the launch of the Klaus Hoffarth Center for Critical Thinking in Miriam College.

-A special thanks to Fr Bong Eloriaga for blessing the space, MC President OIC Grace Flores Favila for delivering the welcome remarks, Quezon City Mayor Joy Belmonte for opening the event and DepEd Undersecretary Dr. Ronald U. Mendoza for delivering the keynote address.
+A special thanks to Fr.
+Bong Eloriaga for blessing the space, MC President OIC Grace Flores Favila for delivering the welcome remarks, Quezon City Mayor Joy Belmonte for opening the event and DepEd Undersecretary Dr. Ronald U. Mendoza for delivering the keynote address.

 THiNK for Good Governance.